Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 10.1(m) Fields of a General Activation Record

 A general-purpose activation record typically contains the following fields:
+- local variables, parameters, return value, and the return address

 * Actual parameters: Values passed by the caller to the callee.
 * Return values: Space for the callee to place its result for the caller.